osteele/prompt-matrix.py/README.md

 [![Python](https://img.shields.io/pypi/pyversions/prompt-matrix.svg?style=plastic)](https://badge.fury.io/py/prompt-matrix)
 [![PyPI](https://badge.fury.io/py/prompt-matrix.svg)](https://badge.fury.io/py/prompt-matrix)

-A Python package to expand prompt matrix strings, *e.g.* the string `"The
+A Python package to expand prompt matrix strings.
+For example, the string `"The
 <dog|cat> in the hat"` expands to the list `["The dog in the hat", "The cat in
 the hat"]`.

-The motivating use case for this package is the comparison of different prompts in text and image generation systems such as Stable Diffusion and GPT-3.
+The motivating case for this package is to compare the effects of different prompts in text and image generation systems such as Stable Diffusion and GPT-3.

 ## Features